Manuel-JH-Escalera/Sorting-Cards-using-the-selection-algorithm/README.md

 # Sorting Cards using the selection algorithm

-The "Selection Soring Algorithm" is also another simple example of how computers work when sorting list of things.
+The "Selection Sorting Algorithm" is also another simple example of how computers work when sorting list of things.
 [Here is a 5 min explanation on how the selection algorithm works](https://www.youtube.com/watch?v=g-PGLbMth_g)

 https://github.com/breatheco-de/exercise-sorting-cards-with-bubble/pull/3